Skip to content

 Transitive And Intransitive Verb Difference

-Transitive verbs require a direct object to complete their meaning, while intransitive verbs do not.
-This distinction affects the structure of sentences and the way they convey information.
-Recognizing whether a verb is transitive or intransitive is key to forming coherent and meaningful sentences in English.
+Transitive verbs require a direct object to complete their meaning, while intransitive verbs do not require a direct object.
+This distinction is important in determining the structure of a sentence and ensuring clarity in communication.

 transitive and intransitive verb difference